Majorana vortex modes in spin-singlet chiral superconductors with noncollinear spin ordering: Local density of states study: Local density of states study

 The structure of the order parameter~\eqref{SCOP} in the presence of the single vortex with $\xi = 4a$ and ${\bf R}_{v}$ at the center of the triangular lattice is presented in Fig.~\ref{Single_vortex} (the region of the lattice in the vicinity of the vortex core is only shown).
 The vortex center position is marked by the large black dot.
 It is seen that the pairing amplitudes of the bonds nearest to the vortex center are suppressed.
 As usual, the phase of the order parameter on equivalent bonds denoted by the arrows with the same color changes by $2\pi$ going around the vortex center.

-In this section the vortex with the center located at the point $(n_v, m_v) = ((N_s+1)/2,(N_s+1)/2)$ (in the basis of ${\bf a}_1$, ${\bf a}_2$) on the triangular lattice with $N_s = 63$ and open boundaries is considered.
+In this section such vortex with the center located at the point $(n_v, m_v) = ((N_s+1)/2,(N_s+1)/2)$ (in the basis of ${\bf a}_1$, ${\bf a}_2$) on the triangular lattice with the parallelogram shape, $N_s = 63$, and open boundaries is considered.
 The chosen lattice size when $N_s$ is multiple of 3 provides zero in-plane total magnetic moment.
-In Fig. \ref{cond_zero} the chemical-potential dependence of two lowest-excitation energies is presented for the parameters $h=1$, $\Delta = 0.2$, $h_z = 0.1$.
-The chemical potential values corresponding to zero modes formation are denoted by dots on the $x$ axis.
-Such values are calculated from the system of equations on the coefficients of the Bogoliubov transformation (the algorithm is described in, for example, \cite{nijholt-16}).
+In Fig. \ref{cond_zero} the chemical-potential dependence of two lowest excitation energies is presented for the parameters $h=1$, $\Delta = 0.2$, $h_z = 0.1$.

-The presented on Fig.~\ref{cond_zero} range of the chemical potential corresponds to the case when on-site electron concentration, far from inhomogeneities such as a vorte core and edges, changes from approximately 0.7 to near half filling.
-For periodic boundary conditions in the homogeneous case different topological phases with topological phase transition between them are realized on this range.
-To show it the dependence of the size of the bulk gap on chemical potential is calculated (see inset of Fig. \ref{cond_zero}).
-It is seen that gapless excitations occur at the critical value of the chemical potential separating topological phases with different topological invariant $\tilde{N}_3$.
+For clarity the chemical potential ranges on Figs. \ref{cond_zero}(a) and \ref{cond_zero}(b) are divided by the value $\mu = 0$ since the energy scales are mismatched on the presented intervals.
+This value is close to the critical point $\mu \approx -0.0785$ at which topological phase transition between different phases occurs in the homogeneous system (without vortices) with periodic boundary conditions.
+The whole chemical potential interval corresponds to the case when on-site electron concentration, far from inhomogeneities such as a vortex core and edges, changes from approximately 0.7 to near half filling.
+Again, as in Fig. \ref{PBC}, the topological transition is manifested on the dependence of the size of the bulk gap on chemical potential (see inset of Fig. \ref{cond_zero}(b)).
+In the inset it is seen that gapless excitations occur at the critical point separating topological phases with different topological invariant $\tilde{N}_3$.
+Therefore in Fig. \ref{cond_zero}(a) the results are presented when the system is in the topologically non-trivial phase with topological invariant $\tilde{N}_3 = 1$, excepting the transition region near $\mu \approx -0.0785$, while in Fig. \ref{cond_zero}(b) the results correspond to the $\tilde{N}_3 = 4$ phase.